bunkahle/cythonrun/README.md

 <h2>Installation</h2>

-Copy the files cythonrun.py, runcython.py and makecython into the folder where you want to execute your pyx-files.
+Copy the files cythonrun.py, runcython.py and makecython.py into the folder where you want to execute your pyx-files.

 <h2>Usage</h2>